 - Walk to the farthest bathroom in the worksite facility when going to the restroom (if multiple bathrooms are an option)

-- Always stand and/or walk around room when talking on the telephone
+- Always stand and walk around the room when talking on the telephone

 - Consider getting a standing workstation where the client can stand and work on the computer (most of these work desks can be raised and lowered so if the user becomes fatigued from too much standing there is an option to lower and sit in a chair to continue work)